mcwills-clemson/Darknet/README.md

 # DeepROAD
-This project houses all scripts and code necessary for use of the DeepROAD Suite (in development).
+This project houses all scripts and code necessary for use of the CU-Darknet Suite (in development).

 ## Darknet on Palmetto Cluster